alkresin/dbc_sqlite/README.md

 #### Windows:

 Bldhwg.bat is provided to build dbc_sqlite.exe with Borland C compiler.
+You will need to change HRB_DIR and HWGUI_DIR - they should point to your Harbour and HwGUI directories, appropriately.

 Unicode version of HwGUI is needed to be possible to view and edit non-latin symbols.

 #### Linux:

 Use the build.sh to compile dbc_sqlite.
+You will need to change HRB_DIR and HWGUI_DIR - they should point to your Harbour and HwGUI directories, appropriately.